Jiayuguan Great Wall

 Basic Facts of Jiayuguan

-Jiayu Pass was built in 1372 under the supervision of Feng Sheng, a founding general of the Ming Dynasty.
+Jiayu Pass was built in the Ming Dynasty (1368 – 1644) under the supervision of Feng Sheng, a founding general of the Ming Dynasty.
 When first completed, there were only ramparts surrounding the barracks.
 After 168 years of enhancements, the pass assumed its present appearance.

 Covering an area of 40,100 square yards (33,529 square meters), Jiayuguan Pass of Great Wall has a complex and integrated defensive system: an inner city, the central area with many buildings, an outer city, and finally a moat.
 You can also find common military facilities such as arrow towers, turrets, and cannons along the wall.